terryyin/rubygem_digger/notebook/Paper.md

 Simple statistics and machine learning method were applied to the processed data generated from the source code.
 I also built a prototype software that does all these works.
-The purpose of the prototype is to proove the concept.
-It's not intended to become a commercially useable tool.
+The purpose of the prototype is to prove the concept.
+It's not intended to become a commercially usable tool.
 It's not intended to be generalized to other types of source code prediction.